USS Cod: World War II

-First patrols, 1943 October – 1944 January
+First patrol, October 1943 – January 1944

 Cod arrived in Brisbane, Australia, on 2 October 1943 to prepare for her first war patrol.
 She sailed from there 20 days later.
 Penetrating the South China Sea, she contacted few targets, and launched an attack only once, on 29 November, with unobserved results.
-Returning to Fremantle, Australia, to refit from 16 December 1943 to 11 January 1944.
+She returned to Fremantle, Australia, to refit from 16 December 1943 to 11 January 1944.

-Second patrol, 1944 February – 1944 March
+Second patrol, February 1944 – March 1944

 Cod put to sea for her second war patrol in the South China Sea, off Java, and off Halmahera.
 On 16 February, she surfaced to sink a sampan by gunfire, and on 23 February, torpedoed a Japanese merchantman.
 She sent another to the bottom on 27 February, Taisoku Maru (2,473 tons) and two days later attacked a third, only to be forced deep by a concentrated depth charging delivered by a Japanese escort ship.

-Third patrol, 1944 March – 1944 June
+Third patrol, March 1944 – June 1944

 Refitting at Fremantle again from 13 March – 6 April 1944, Cod sailed to the Sulu Sea and the South China Sea off Luzon for her third war patrol.
 On 10 May, she attacked a heavily escorted convoy of 32 ships and sank the destroyer Karukaya and cargo merchantman Shohei Maru (7,256 tons) before the escorts drove her down with depth charges.
-Returning to Fremantle to replenish on 1 June 1944.
+She returned to Fremantle to replenish on 1 June 1944.

-Fourth patrol, 1944 July – 1944 August
+Fourth patrol, July 1944 – August 1944

-Cod was put to sea again 3 July on her fourth war patrol, under the command of Commander James "Silver Leader" Adkins.
+Cod was put to sea again 3 July on her fourth war patrol.
 She ranged from the coast of Luzon to Java.
-She sank the converted net tender, Seiko Maru (708 tons) on 3 August, and a landing craft, LSV-129, on 14 August, and, once more successful, returned to Fremantle 25 August.
+She sank the converted net tender, Seiko Maru (708 tons) on 3 August, and a landing craft, LSV-129, on 14 August, and, once more successful, she returned to Fremantle 25 August.

-Fifth patrol, 1944 September – 1944 November
+Fifth patrol, September 1944 – November 1944

 Cod put to sea on her fifth war patrol 18 September 1944, bound for Philippine waters.
 She made her first contact, a cargo ship, Tatsushiro Maru (6,886 tons) on 5 October, and sank it.
 Two days later, she inflicted heavy damage on a tanker.
 Contacting a large convoy on 25 October, Cod launched several attacks without success.
 With all her torpedoes expended, she continued to shadow the convoy for another day to report its position.
-In November she took up a lifeguard station off Luzon, ready to rescue carrier pilots carrying out the series of air strikes on Japanese bases which paved the way for the invasion of Leyte later that month.
+In November she took up a lifeguard station off Luzon, ready to rescue carrier pilots carrying out the series of air strikes on Japanese bases which paved the way for the Battle of Leyte later that month.

-Cod returned to Pearl Harbor on 20 November 1944, and sailed on to a stateside overhaul at Mare Island Naval Shipyard, returning to Pearl Harbor on 7 March 1945.
+Cod returned to Pearl Harbor Naval Base on 20 November 1944, and sailed on to a stateside overhaul at Mare Island Naval Shipyard, returning to Pearl Harbor on 7 March 1945.